Types of Chemical Peels

 Phenol Peels

 Phenol peels use carbolic acid as their peeling agent.
-Phenol peels have perhaps the strongest chemical peel solution to produce the most dramatic results, and the concentration of carbolic acid can shift or be combined with resorcinol or salicylic acid to wonderful effect.
-Due to the intensity of the phenol peel, results can be transformative, but in some concentrations a phenol peel can only be administered once in a lifetime.
-For both safety and consistency of results, a phenol peel should always be administered by a board-certified physician, such as Dr. Green.
+Phenol peels have perhaps the strongest chemical peel solution to produce the most dramatic results, and the concentration of carbolic acid can shift or be combined with resorcinol or salicylic acid to a wonderful effect.
+Due to the intensity of the phenol peel, results can be transformative, but in some concentrations, a phenol peel can only be administered once in a lifetime.
+A phenol peel should always be administered by a board-certified physician, such as Dr. Green, for both safety and consistency of results.

 What are the side effects of chemical peels?

-The side effects of chemical peels are typically temporary and mild, and include burning, dryness, redness, and swelling.
-After any chemical peel, and particularly if you are administered a deep peel, it is essential to avoid sun exposure and apply sunscreen regularly.
-Within the first few days post-treatment, you may experience lighter or darker skin tone, though this is temporary.
-Occasionally, patients experience herpes simplex (cold sore) flare-ups, in which case Dr. Green can prescribe an antiviral medication.
+The side effects of chemical peels are typically temporary and mild and include burning, dryness, redness, and swelling.
+After any chemical peel, particularly if you are administered a deep peel, it is essential to avoid sun exposure and apply sunscreen regularly.
+Though this is temporary, you may experience lighter or darker skin tone within the first few days post-treatment.
+Occasionally, patients experience herpes simplex (cold sore) flare-ups, for which Dr. Green can prescribe an antiviral medication.

-In rare cases, side effects from chemical peels can include scarring, as well as heart, liver or kidney damage.
-These side effects are more likely to occur when the incorrect chemical peel is administered, which is why it’s vital that a chemical solution be determined by a medical professional, such as Dr. Green.
+In rare cases, side effects from chemical peels can include scarring and heart, liver, or kidney damage.
+These side effects are more likely to occur when the incorrect chemical peel is administered, which is why a medical professional like Dr. Green must determine a chemical solution.

-What kind of chemical peel do I need?
+What type of chemical peel should I get?

 What chemical peel is best for acne scars?

-When it comes to acne scars, a AHA or TCA peel is actually able to lighten the appearance of blemish scarring when new skin is formed.
+When it comes to acne scars, an AHA or TCA peel can lighten the appearance of blemish scarring when new skin is formed.
 Dr. Green often recommends a superficial peel in combination with her MGSkinLabs acne products, which can help to improve the appearance of acne and acne scarring further after chemical peel treatment.

-What type of chemical peel is best for wrinkles?
+What type of chemical peel should I get for wrinkles?

-When it comes to reducing the appearance of fine lines and wrinkles, a Jessner’s peel, Mandelic chemical peel, and Retinol chemical peel are all excellent options. a Jessner’s peel is an effective choice for those hoping to reduce the appearance of fine lines and wrinkles, melasma, hyperpigmentation, and even acne scares when used as a superficial peel.
+When it comes to reducing the appearance of fine lines and wrinkles, a Jessner’s peel, Mandelic chemical peel, and Retinol chemical peel are all excellent options.
+Jessner’s peel is an effective choice for those hoping to reduce the appearance of fine lines and wrinkles, melasma, hyperpigmentation, and even acne scars when used as a superficial peel.
 Mandelic acid is a common anti-aging peeling agent, as it encourages new skin growth and can strengthen collagen in the skin to provide smoother, firmer skin.
-Retinol is a very popular skin care ingredient, as its a form of vitamin A that encourages the development of new skin cells.
-Retinol is able to reach deeper layers of the skin in order to trigger renewed skin cell growth, and it can hydrate and refresh almost any complexion.
+Retinol is a very popular skincare ingredient, as its a form of vitamin A that encourages the development of new skin cells.
+Retinol can reach deeper layers of the skin to trigger renewed skin cell growth, and it can hydrate and refresh almost any complexion.

 What type of chemical peel should I get for hyperpigmentation?

-The cosmelan peel is Dr. Green’s recommendation for reducing the appearance of hyperpigmentation.
-A cosmelan peel is designed to target dark marks from acne, acne scars, melasma, and wide-spread hyperpigmentation, healing the skin and evening out skin tone.
-The cosmelan peel can be used for all skin types and skin tones, and is able to reduce issues of hyperpigmentation through a combination of in-office application and at-home treatment.
-In order to achieve optimal results, patients must avoid sun exposure and use a high SPF sunscreen post-procedure.
+The Cosmelan peel is Dr. Green’s recommendation for reducing the appearance of hyperpigmentation.
+A Cosmelan peel targets dark marks from acne, acne scars, melasma, and wide-spread hyperpigmentation, healing the skin and evening out skin tone.
+The Cosmelan peel can be used for all skin types and skin tones and can reduce hyperpigmentation issues through a combination of in-office application and at-home treatment.
+To achieve optimal results, patients must avoid sun exposure and use a high SPF sunscreen post-procedure.

 Another option for treating hyperpigmentation is a Vi Peel.
 A Vi Peel is a distinctive chemical peel that uses a chemical solution of salicylic acid, Vitamin C, TCA, and retinoid acid.
-A Vi peel can sun damage, melasma, acne scars, and other pigmentation and discoloration of the face.
-As the Vi peel addresses the skin texture, it is also able to tighten pores and reduce the appearance of fine lines, acne, and surface irregularities.
+A Vi peel can reduce the appearance of sun damage, melasma, acne scars, and other pigmentation and discoloration of the face.
+As the Vi peel addresses the skin texture, it can also tighten pores and reduce the appearance of fine lines, acne, and surface irregularities.
 Like many other chemical peels, the Vi peel can be offered in combination with laser skin resurfacing, Botox, and Juvederm.

 Cosmelan – 10 weeks before and after